 For \(n, \, k \in \N_+\), the relation \(\rta_k\) associated with the standard \(k\) norm on \(\R^n\) is given by \(x \rta_k y\) if and only if \(\|x\|_k \le \|y\|_k\) for \(x, \, y \in \R^n\).
 The constant rate distributions for the graph \((\R^n, \rta_k)\) form a class of generalized multivariate normal distributions.
 A random vector in \(\R^n\) with a constant rate distribution has indpenedent components only in the case that \(k = n\) and in this case, the common distribution reduces to a known class of generalized normal distributions.
 In particular, the Laplace distribution has constant rate when \(n = k = 1\) and a class of ordinary normal distribution have constant rate when \(n = k = 2\).

-Open the simulation of the generalized normal distributions.
+The app below is a simulation of the generalized normal distributions.
 The dimension \(n\) and the rate constant \(\alpha\) can be varied with the scrollbars.

 As the simulation suggests, the generalized normal distributions converge to the uniform distribution on \(\left[-\frac{1}{2}, \frac{1}{2}\right]\) as \(n \to \infty\), and this uniform distribution corresponds to the case \(n = k = \infty\), properly interpreted.